rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Important organic compounds/Detergents.md

 > **Note**:
 > - Detergents are essentially salt solutions.
-> - The cation is unimportant in the cleansing action of detergents
+> - The cation is unimportant in the cleansing action of detergents.

 #### Cleansing action
 ##### Problems with water as cleansing medium